 But it is unsurprising, he said.
 "Working with Erdogan's government is comfortable for the Azerbaijani government, given that both have been in power for a long time and they have built close relations.
 This concerns not only political relations but also relations on the personal level -- friendships and business partnerships. […] Naturally, the Azerbaijani government doesn't want to lose this closeness."

-At the same time, Jafarli doesn't believe a change of government in Turkey would change too much for Azerbaijan, including its backing of Baku in the Azerbaijan-Armenia peace process.
+At the same time, Jafarli doesn't believe a change of government in Turkey would change too much for Azerbaijan, including Ankara's backing of Baku in the Azerbaijan-Armenia peace process.

 "Turkey's role in this process has been exaggerated in Azerbaijani pro-government circles.
 Of course, we know of Turkey's contribution to Azerbaijani victory in the 2020 war, but the post-war process, on Azerbaijan's part, has been led by President Ilham Aliyev," he said.